-• Anonymous question boxes.
+• Anonymous question boxes (Ask-it-Basket).
 These can help children to have the confidence to ask sensitive questions and they provide an opportunity for teachers to pre-empt questions that might not be age appropriate or that might raise safeguarding or child protection concerns.